CLASSROOM ACTIVITIES

 Mill Memories: Photographs of Mill Workers

-A presentation on different types of power used by the mills at Willimantic Falls, 1822-2012.
+A presentation on different types of power used by the mills at Willimantic Falls, CT, 1822-2015.

 The Civil War: Connecticut’s Cotton Connection